 Tobacco: Founding Father?

-The biggest blow to so-called “Big Tobacco” was the Tobacco Master Settlement Agreement which was an agreement between the US Government and the five biggest tobacco companies that would help avoid future litigation.
-The agreement set out payment agreements for tobacco companies to pay state governments for the continued healthcare costs of tobacco usage and funded anti-smoking advocacy groups, as well as demanded that the companies stop marketing tobacco aggressively in the media.
+The most significant blow to so-called “Big Tobacco” was the Tobacco Master Settlement Agreement which was an agreement between the US Government and the five most prominent tobacco companies that would help avoid future litigation.
+The deal set out payment agreements for tobacco companies to pay state governments for the continued healthcare costs of tobacco usage and funded anti-smoking advocacy groups, as well as demanded that the companies stop marketing tobacco aggressively in the media.
 Despite the TMSA’s establishment in 1998, the agreement does not protect against civil suits such as the one Cynthia Robinson filed against RJ Reynolds.

 The Science Behind Tobacco Addiction

 Tobacco addiction is such a prevalent issue today due to the fact that nicotine, the main active ingredient in tobacco, is such an intensely physically addictive substance.
 According to the Center for Disease Control and Prevention (CDC) nicotine is as addictive as heroin and cocaine.
 Within mammals, nicotine acts as a stimulant and when consumed through inhalation, nicotine begins to reach one’s brain within 10 seconds of consumption.
 Once nicotine reaches the brain and bonds to the nicotinic acetylcholine receptors, the brain begins to release dopamine, the “feel-good” chemical, as well as adrenaline.
 There are numerous other chemical compounds in the average tobacco product that have been found to cause minor reactions; nicotine is the primary actor in tobacco addiction.
-The constant release of dopamine and adrenaline create both a psychological and physical dependency as one can easily become mentally reliant on the relaxation and mental clarity caused by nicotine entering the bloodstream, as well as the fact that the brain also physically adapts to the high levels of those chemicals and any drop in those chemicals will cause physical pain, also known as withdrawal symptoms.
+The constant release of dopamine and adrenaline create both a psychological and physical dependency as one can quickly become mentally reliant on the relaxation and mental clarity caused by nicotine entering the bloodstream.
+The brain also physically adapts to the high levels of those chemicals and any drop in those chemicals will cause physical pain, also known as withdrawal symptoms.